ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Leader to use to continue verifying the report.

 The initialization request can be handled either asynchronously or synchronously as described in {{http-usage}}.
-When indicating that the job is not yet ready, the response MUST include a Location header field ({{!RFC9110, Section 10.2.2}}) set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
+The response MUST include a Location header field ({{!RFC9110, Section 10.2.2}}) indicating the location of the aggregation job resource.
+When indicating that the job is not yet ready, the Location header MUST include the query parameter `step=0`.
 Subsequent GET requests to the aggregation job MUST include the `step` query parameter so that the Helper can figure out which step of preparation the Leader is on (see
 {{aggregation-step-skew-recovery}}).
 When the job is ready, the Helper responds with the `AggregationJobResp` (defined below).